 BERT will investigate all reports of bias or hate within 48 hours of receiving the report.
 After investigating the incident, we will intervene if we determine it is appropriate including possibly referring the incident to the University Judiciary, will follow up with impacted parties, and will monitor the situation.
 We will also provide feedback about reported incidents, suggest ways to prevent future incidents on campus, and suggest diversity programming to address the issue.

-- Facilitator: Candice Howell, Success and Retention Office
+- Facilitator: Candice Howell, Assistant Dean for Student Success and Persistence

 - David Iaquinta – Sociology Department